 And it usually works!

-For example, if your drama department is putting on their first showcase and wants to encourage early ticket sales they could announce an early bird sale.
+For example, if your drama department is putting on its first showcase and wants to encourage early ticket sales they could announce an early bird sale.
 “The first 30 customers will receive 50% off the original ticket price...limited time offer ends next Friday”.
-This marketing strategies does a few things:
+This marketing strategy does a few things:

 First, it creates a sense of urgency where people feel like they need to purchase tickets in advance.
 By collecting ticket sales early on, you can evaluate who is purchasing tickets (gender, age group, demographics) to determine future marketing tactics.
 It gives you a better idea of who your target audience is.